hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Installation and use

-- Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
+1. Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
-- Copy the config for deploying to the Goerli testnet with `cp .goerli-config.js.example .goerli-config.js`.
+2. Copy the config for deploying to the Goerli testnet with `cp .goerli-config.js.example .goerli-config.js`.
 No edits are necessary unless you plan on deploying your own version of the contract to Goerli.

+#### Misc. contract commands

 - To test, run `npx hardhat test`
 - To compile, run `npx hardhat compile`
-- To export ABI to interface and Utility Emissions Channel, run `sh exportAbis.sh`
+- To export ABIs after recompiling contract, run `sh exportAbis.sh`
 - To see all commands, run `npx hardhat`

 You can also run the tests with no external dependencies other than docker with the script located in this directory: